Listing assets

 Click the photo name at the top and add a descriptive title.
 This title will become the name of the asset after the conversion.
 You can also add detailed information by clicking on the bottom of the photo and everything typed there will be part of the asset’s detailed description after converting the photo into asset.

-A descriptive title of the photo with **OK** and **Cancel** buttons
+The photo title field with **OK** and **Cancel** buttons

 Then do the same with all the photos of the room you want to convert into assets and finally click the "List an asset for each photo ..."
 The only thing left to do is assign the listed asset a category.